 - strategic planning

 Opportunities in the pharma/biotech industry exist at every career level.
 Scientists who have graduate degrees are in demand, but so are workers with science-related bachelor’s and associate’s degrees.
 Workers with no scientific background may find jobs in administration, finance, law, marketing, and other areas.
 Even high school graduates may find work in production as capsule-filling-machine operators and tenders, fermenter and granulator machine operators, tablet testers, and quality-control workers.
-The bottom line is that pharma/biotech is a major jobs provider in the United States, and the employment outlook is good for well-qualified job seekers in this industry.
+The bottom line is that pharma/biotech is a major jobs provider in the United States, and the employment outlook is good for well-qualified job seekers with cutting-edge skills and training.

 - Make a difference in the world.
 Whether you’re working in the laboratory, in an office, or on a sales call, you’re helping people live healthier and happier lives.